-While products such as Metamucil are often used to treat constipation, they can also help with diarrhea.
+Products such as Metamucil are often used to treat constipation, but they can also help with diarrhea.
 They absorb water and add bulk to waste moving through the intestine, and this can help reduce the frequency of bowel movements.

-However, people with diarrhea can lose up to 1 gallon of water a day.
+However, diarrhea can result in a loss of up to 1 gallon of water a day.
 This loss of fluid may not only lead to dehydration, but it can sap the body of electrolytes, minerals such as sodium and potassium, and other important nutrients.

-Dehydration is one of the more common complications of diarrhea in people with HIV.
-While adults generally need eight 8-ounce glasses of fluids each day, authorities say that in severe cases of diarrhea people should drink twice that much.
+Dehydration is a common complication of diarrhea.
+Adults generally need eight 8-ounce glasses of fluids each day, but people with severe diarrhea should drink twice that much.

-Along with HIV diarrhea, other GI problems commonly experienced by people with HIV include:
+As well as diarrhea, other GI problems that can occur with HIV include: